-The first thing we looked for during our Groveland Hotel reviews was a friendly staff.
+The first thing we looked for during our Groveland Hotel reviews was the friendly staff.
 Inviting, helpful, and very knowledgeable about the area are the first things that come to mind as I recall the staff at the front desk.
-I was greeted with a smile, given a walk around of the property and a complete run down of the local history which you can find here if you’re into it.
+I was greeted with a smile, given a walk around of the property, and a complete rundown of the local history which you can find here if you’re into it.

 Value for the Price

 I have to say with the location, the historic charm, the dining options, and an included breakfast, this is a perfect price point for all that you get.
 Rates average $145-$329 and can sleep, 2-5 people.
 Some rooms have fireplaces and spas, they all have robes and wi-fi.
 For rates click here.